senocak/Cracking-the-Java-Coding-Interview/README.md

 One last word you can add the `@FunctionalInterface` annotation on your interface the compiler will then tell you if you got it right or not
 </details>

-## 14. What is the difference between overriding and overloading
+## 14. What is the difference between overriding and overloading?
 <details>
   <summary>Short Answer</summary>